tomaj/nette-api/README.md

 ## Logging

 It is good practice to log you api access if you provide valuable information with your API.
-To enable logging you need to implement class with interface **Tomaj\NetteApi\Logger\ApiLoggerInterface** and register it as service in *config.neon*.
+To enable logging you need to implement class with interface [ApiLoggerInterface](src/Logger/ApiLoggerInterface.php) (Tomaj\NetteApi\Logger\ApiLoggerInterface) and register it as service in *config.neon*.
 It will be automatically wired and called after execution of all api requests.

 ## WEB console - API tester